What Is Online Trading?

 • The platform needs to be properly insured and offer some sort of guarantee against fraud.

-• You need to be safe when online trading, meaning that your platform of choice has to guarantee that your data and personal information are encrypted and secure.
+• You need to be safe, meaning that your platform of choice has to guarantee that your data and personal information are encrypted and secure.

 • The trading site you choose should either charge a low commission or have a zero-fees policy.